» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Adenomas are tumors of glandular tissue.
 Pituitary tumors, often benign adenomas, are slow-growing tumors.
 Many of these tumors arise in the anterior lobe of the pituitary gland.

-Pituitary adenomas can vary in size and are often differentiated as microadenomas (small nodules) or macroadenomas (sometimes ranging greater than 10 mm in diameter).
+Pituitary adenomas can vary in size and are often differentiated as microadenomas (small nodules) or macroadenomas (sometimes ranging greater than 10mm in diameter).
+Both microadenomas and macroadenomas can be further differentiated as space-occupying non-hormone secreting adenomas, or hormone-secreting adenomas.

-It has also been noted in studies that previously bred females, as well as spayed (more specifically ovariectomy) females tend to show a decreased rate of pituitary tumors sensitive to estrogen (e.g.;prolactinomas).
+It has been noted in studies that previously bred females, as well as spayed (more specifically ovariectomy) females tend to show a decreased rate of pituitary tumors sensitive to estrogen (e.g., prolactinomas).

-While pituitary tumors are not as prevalent in male rats, they can and do occur.
+While pituitary tumors do not seem as prevalent in male rats, they can and do occur.

 Even though the majority of pituitary tumors are often benign in rats, and do not metastasize to other areas of the body, some can grow large enough to compress nearby brain tissue.
 This compression of tissue can produce mechanical disturbances (such as listed above in the Clinical Signs section).